-O Giving written notice of revocation to: Corporate Secretary, Gartner, Inc., P.O.
-Box 10212, 56 Top Gallant Road, Stamford, CT 06902;

-- o Submitting another timely proxy by the Internet, telephone or mail; or - o Attending the Annual Meeting and voting in person.
-If your shares are held in the name of a bank, broker or other holder of record, you must obtain a proxy executed in your favor, from the holder of record, to be able to vote at the Annual Meeting.
-Attendance at the Annual Meeting will not, by itself, revoke your prior proxy.
+- Giving written notice of revocation to: Corporate Secretary, Gartner, Inc., P.O.
+Box 10212, 56 Top Gallant Road, Stamford, CT 06902 prior to the annual meeting; - Submitting another timely proxy by telephone, the Internet or mail; or - Attending the Annual Meeting and voting in person.
+If your shares are held in the name of a bank, broker or other holder of record, you must obtain a proxy executed in your favor, from the holder of record, to be able to vote at the meeting.
+In any event, attendance at the Annual Meeting will not, by itself, revoke your prior proxy.

-HOW MANY VOTES YOU HAVE
+HOW MANY VOTES DO YOU HAVE?

-You have one vote for each share of Common Stock that you owned on the ${\tt Record\ Date}\,.$
+You have one vote for each share of Common Stock that you owned on the record date.